International Study Center

 Any questions?
 Chat live with one of our advisers and get answers today.

-We are looking forward to welcoming you to our campus this Fall.
-If our campus is not open, you will still be able to benefit from the flexibility to begin your program virtually from home*.
-Whether you’re joining us on campus or online, you’ll still get the full Baylor experience.
+We are looking forward to welcoming to you to our campus this Fall.
+For some programs we are offering you the flexibility to begin your program virtually from home.*^ Whether you're joining us on campus or starting your program online, you'll still benefit from the full Baylor experience.

 When you become a Baylor Bear, you can look forward to a safe, fun and inclusive learning experience as you build cultural experiences and create networks for your future.
 You will be surrounded by a supportive community of international students and expert staff, ensuring you have the best possible start to your study experience.

 Once you’ve been offered and accepted your place to study with us, you can start preparing for university.
 We’re here to make this process as easy as possible for you.
 To start with, you’ll need to make sure you’ve done a few important things:

 Labor Day Holiday: September 6

 Last Day of Classes: December 8

 Final Exams: December 11-16